 The final 18-credits of the MBA program are comprised of electives, allowing students to tailor their degree to suit their individual career goals.
 Five specializations are offered: Accounting, Finance, Marketing, Supply Chain Management, and Technology and Innovation Management.
 Collaborative programs are available in the concurrent engineering/MBA program, the concurrent chemistry/MBA program, DVM/MBA, and MSIS/MBA; possible graduate certificates include family financial planning and public management.

 All of the Iowa State MBA classes are taught by nationally-recognized faculty.
-The Iowa State University College of Business full-time faculty teach both the full-time and the part-time MBA programs, ensuring quality throughout the curriculum.
+The Iowa State University College of Business full-time faculty teach both the full-time and the professional MBA programs, ensuring quality throughout the curriculum.